Warehouse AMRs: Improving Efficiency with Automation (Part 1)

 What is Warehouse?

 Warehouses are a critical part of the supply chain, serving as central hubs where goods are received, stored, and distributed to their final destinations.
 They play a key role in ensuring that products move efficiently from manufacturers to consumers.
+Figure 1 illustrates an automated warehouse with AMR Solution.
 Depending on the function and industry, warehouses can serve different purposes such as:

 • Distribution Centers: Focused on receiving, sorting, and dispatching goods quickly.